GBrachetta/guillermo/TESTING.md

 I found an unexpected issue when discovered that iOS looks at `viewport` in a unique way, taking into account for it all html content rather than just the visible space.
 That's why it is so tricky to use `background-image: cover` on iOS.
-On my homepage I have 4 dives stacked displaying each a cover background image, and while it worked smoothly on all platforms, on iOS it resulted in a very zoomed in image covering each one of those divs, thus resulting in a far from ideal situation.
+On my homepage I have 4 divs stacked displaying each a cover background image, and while it worked smoothly on all platforms, on iOS it resulted in a very zoomed in image covering each one of those divs, thus resulting in a far from ideal situation.
-This issue is normally sorted by using `background-attachment: scroll` instead of `fixed` on iOS, but that didn't work for my situation because I have in place a parallax scrolling all backgrounds at a different rathe than the general scrolling itself, and using the `scroll` method creates a blank gap between the four divs.
+This issue is normally sorted by using `background-attachment: scroll` instead of `fixed` on iOS.
+That didn't work for my situation because I have in place a parallax scrolling all backgrounds at a different rather than the general scrolling itself, and using the `scroll` method creates a blank gap between the four divs.
 I finally used a combination of [parallax.js](https://pixelcog.github.io/parallax.js/) and [GSAP](https://greensock.com/gsap/), the former to deal with background images assigning them as image tags, and the latter to deal with the opacity of overlays and the translating content animations.
 The result is a great compromise, displaying as expected on desktops and only sacrificing the parallax on iOS but retaining the background image sizes and aspect ratios.
 Additionally, GSAP's animations of overlays and opacity and movement of text works great across all platforms.